LukeZGD/Legacy-iOS-Kit/README.md

   - Alternatively, delete the `libimobiledevice` or `libirecovery` folder in `resources` then run the script again
 - **For A7 devices:**
   - Do not use USB-C to lightning cables as this can prevent a successful restore
+  - For Mac users, selecting iPwnder32 instead of ipwndfu is highly recommended for entering pwnDFU mode
-  - checkm8 ipwndfu is unfortunately pretty unreliable, you may have to try multiple times (for Linux users, also try in a live USB)
+  - checkm8 ipwndfu is unfortunately pretty unreliable, you may have to try multiple times (Linux users may also try in a live USB)
   - If the script cannot find your device in pwnREC mode or gets stuck, you may have to start over by hard-resetting and re-entering recovery/DFU mode
   - Use an Intel PC/Mac as entering pwnDFU (checkm8) may be a lot more unreliable on AMD devices
   - Other than the above, unfortunately there's not much else I can do to help regarding entering pwnDFU mode.